StochSS/GillesPy2/README.md

 <img width="500px" src="https://raw.githubusercontent.com/GillesPy2/GillesPy2/develop/.graphics/dimerization-example-plot.png">
 </p>

 Alternatively, the results object inherits python-builtin `UserDict` for single trajectories, and `UserList` for multiple trajectories.
-Results can be plotted easily using any plotting library such as matplot lib as shown below:
+Results can be plotted easily using any plotting library such as matplotlib as shown below:

 ```python
 for index in range(0, 10):